 Meaning and History

 Though the Congress of the Confederation approved the university’s establishment, it wasn’t their idea but that of Manasseh Cutler, a participant in the War of Independence, a priest, and a public figure.
 With the support of Rufus Putnam (a brigadier general), he implemented the idea.
-Hence 1787, a corresponding resolution was adopted to support higher education in Southeast Ohio.
+In 1787, a corresponding resolution was adopted to support higher education in Southeast Ohio.

 This is prominently emphasized in the university’s logo: all inscriptions are Latin, considered a key element in most sciences.
 Yet, connections to local features, both geographical and architectural, are not forgotten.
 They’re present in the university emblem and the academic seal.